songlinxu/Tips/Tutorial_Web_Deployment.md

 **Troubleshoot**
 - If you use ingress to add SSL certificate for https but gets the error "response 404 (backend NotFound), service rules for the path non-existent", maybe the reason is that you did not record your global IP address in the custom record section in your domain provider (squarespace)(Host: @, Type: A, Data: your global IP number).
 - After you add your custom record, if you find your website codes are not updated, maybe the reason is that...
+- If you find that your **deployment does not update** in the website, it is very likely that your version name is the same as the previous version.
+Kubernete has one limitation that, if your version name is the same, then it will not deploy your new image because it thinks that you have not changed your image.
+For example, if your old version image is "us-east1-docker.pkg.dev/helloapp-427317/hello-repo/hello-app:v1", then even if you have changed your deployment name, you still need to change your version name from 'v1' to 'v2'.
+Otherwise, the kubernete still keeps the original version of 'v1' even if it is an very early image version from a different deployment name, but the version name is the same.
+- When you define both ingress and backend service, be sure to add "---" between them.
+Otherwise, the ingress will not update.

 ```yaml
 apiVersion: networking.k8s.io/v1